Norman Petty

-Norman Petty (May 25, 1927 – August 15, 1984) was an American musician, record producer, publisher, radio station owner, and considered to be one of the founding fathers of early rock & roll.
+Norman Petty (May 25, 1927 – August 15, 1984) was an American musician, record producer, publisher, and radio station owner.
+He is considered to be one of the founding fathers of early rock & roll.
+With Vi Ann Petty—his wife and vocalist—he founded the Norman Petty Trio.

 Biography

 Petty was born in the small town of Clovis, New Mexico.
 He began playing piano at a young age.
 While in high school, he regularly performed on a 15-minute show on a local radio station.
 After his graduation in 1945, he was drafted into the United States Air Force.
 When he returned, he married his high-school sweetheart Violet Ann Brady on June 20, 1948.
-The couple lived briefly in Dallas, Texas, where Petty worked as a part-time engineer at a recording studio.
+The couple lived briefly in Dallas, Texas, where Petty worked as a part-time engineer at Jim Beck Studio.
 Eventually, they moved back to their hometown of Clovis.

-Petty and his wife, Vi, founded the Norman Petty Trio with guitarist Jack Vaughn.
+Petty and his wife, Vi, founded the Norman Petty Trio, with guitarist Jack Vaughn.
 Due to the local success of their independent debut release of "Mood Indigo", they landed a recording contract with RCA Records and sold half a million copies of the recording, and were voted Most Promising Instrumental Group of 1954 by Cashbox magazine.
 In 1957, their song "Almost Paradise" hit number 18, and Petty won his first BMI writers' award.
 The song had various cover versions released, with Roger Williams' version selling the best.